RARI Logo

 Itinerary

-This is a typical itinerary for our 14-day expeditions.
-Actual number of days at each site, as well as number of sites, will vary based on trip length.
+This is a typical itinerary for our 12-day expeditions.
+Actual number of days at each site, as well as number of sites, will vary.
 Other factors, such as weather or labor conditions, may also cause deviations from this schedule.
-Two-week expeditions will visit three of our four sites.
+Two-week expeditions will visit three of our sites.
 Four and six week expeditions will visit some sites more than once, with a three day break in between sites.
-Participants staying for more than one expedition will have the option to vacation at Punta Prieta, stay with the group and go to Quito and back, or travel independently.
+Participants staying for more than one expedition will have the option to vacation at Canoa, stay with the group and go to Quito and back, or travel independently.
 Important: we are not responsible for expenses incurred in-between expeditions, nor are we responsible for your safety should you decide to travel independently of the rest of the group.
-Serra Pata de Pajaro

 Accommodations

 Accommodations will vary among sites.
 At La Perla, we will be camping, but will have food catered by a local restaurant and cold showers are available.
-At Pata de Pajaro and Rio Bigal, we will be camping in primite conditions.
+At Pata de Pajaro and Rio Bigal, we will be camping in primitive conditions.
 Food will be served by staff, and we may ask you to help out a bit in the kitchen.
 Bathing will be done in a local stream.
-Note: for crucial environmntal concerns, RAEI does not purchase or provide beef or shrimp at any time.
+Note: for crucial environmental concerns, RAEI does not purchase or provide beef or shrimp at any time.
 Vegetarian meals are always available on request.

 An Iguana, one of our study subjects at reserva Congal